-26 Compare Skidmore v.
-Swift & Co., 323 U.S. 134 (1944), with American Telephone & Telegraph Co. v.
-U.S., 299 U.S. 232 (1936).
-See Griswold, A Summary of the Regulations Problem, 54 Harv.
-L. Rev. 398, 411 (1951).

-^{27 &}quot;'Interpretative' rules-as merely interpretation of statutory provisions-are subject to plenary review, whereas 'substantive rules' involve a maximum of administrative discretion."
-Scnate Committee Print, Sen. Doc.
-No. 248, 79th Cong.
+- 26. Compare Suidmonth v.
+Swift & Co., 323 U.S. 134 (1944), with American (Clephone & Telegraph Co. v.
+U.S., 299 U.S. 202 (1000).
+See Grisword.
+A Summary of the Regulations Problem, 54 Harv.
+L. Rev. 398, 411 (1951). - 27. "'Interprotative' rules as merely interpretation of statutory provisions - are subject to plenary review, whereas 'substantive rules' involve a maximum of administrative discretion."
+Senate Committee Print, Sen. Doc.No.
+248, 79th Cong.
 2d Sess. p.
 18 (1946).

-buying groups in the automotive parts industry, fictitious pricing and deceptive guaranty practices in the watch industry, deceptive labeling of reprocessed motor oils, misrepresentations of hair restoring remedies, to list a few.
+mind of recurring problems which the Commission has handled on a case-by-case basis in the past but which might more effectively - and economically - have been approached via a substantive rule-making route: The purchasing activities of wholesale buying groups in the automotive parts industry, fictitious pricing and deceptive guaranty practices in the watch industry, deceptive labeling of reprocessed motor oils, misrepresentations of hair restoring remedies, to list a few.
 If such practices were approached on a quasi-legislative basis, these could be likely advantages: